 So, is corn really as good as they say it is?
 Is corn going to help you catch more trout?
 Should you use corn when trout fishing?
 And, lastly, do top guides use corn for trout fishing?

 Despite what some anglers and guides will tell you, the simple No-BS answer to all questions is NO!

 Corn is a low-percentage bait, and although some trout will eat a piece of corn on a hook, there is no proof it will be more effective than another better bait.

 Corn that you eat can be used as bait for stocked and wild trout.

 Corn can become even more effective for trout when combined with other attractants or scents.

 Is Corn Effective For Trout Fishing?

-Trout, despite their reputation for being intelligent, are opportunistic feeders and will often strike at various baits and other objects that are not actually edible.
-Corn is no exception to this.
+Despite their reputation for being intelligent, trout are opportunistic feeders and will often put all kinds of objects in their mouths that are not edible.
+Corn is no exception.

-The faster the water, the faster the trout need to make a split decision and grab things, therefore in faster water, corn may be effective.
+The faster the water, the faster the trout needs to make a split decision and grab things; therefore, corn may be effective in faster water.

 Preferred Corn for River Trout